Communities working to free Android WiFi and Free Cell Phone Roadmap

 Sorry if this is posted elsewhere, but are there FOSS developers working on making the WiFi component of Android devices free?
 It seems like this would be a benefit for many people, not just Replicant OS users.
 Are other WiFi devices on other phones "free as in freedom", but just not the ones supported by ReplicantOS?
 It'd be beautiful if there were a roadmap written up by someone somewhere to explain what all needs to be done to finally have a Freedom respecting cell phone.
 Perhaps FSF should lead this up?
 If OsmocomBB supports android modems and the WiFi situation gets figured out, will there still be other large freedome related issues with cellphones?
 Routing all data over Tor using OrBot while also using encrypted text message apps and encryped phone calls via RedPhone all seem to be pointing towards a freedom respecting phone being closer to being completed than ever before.
 The next few years will be exciting.
 Especially as more info comes out about NSA spying (i.e. Dropdown Jeep being about to take over any iPhone), it seems like the demand and willingness to pay for security will increase as well.

-RE: Communities working to free Android WiFi and Free Cell Phone Roadmap - Added by Thomas Frohwein about 6 years ago
+RE: Communities working to free Android WiFi and Free Cell Phone Roadmap - Added by Thomas Frohwein over 6 years ago

 I've just installed Replicant myself on the N7100 and also had to find a workaround for wifi.
 It has been posted elsewhere in this forum that this here seems to be the farthest someone has gotten for Broadcom: